PalmarHealer/pelican-panel/docs/extensions/guides/themes.md

-# Creating Themes
+# Theme Development Guide

-This guide will walk you through creating custom themes for Pelican Panel using the extension system.
+This guide will help you create custom themes for Pelican Panel using the extension system.
+Themes allow you to customize the visual appearance of your panel with CSS and JavaScript.

 ## Table of Contents